Courses

 Block A

-The aims of the course is to provide an understanding of both the key features of foreign exchange markets and the actual problems of multinational corporation within an environment of free flows of foreign capital and floating exchange rates.
+The course aims to provide an understanding of both the key features of foreign exchange markets and the actual problems of multinational corporations within an environment of free flows of foreign capital and floating exchange rates.

 Block B